marinadolfin/QuantMethods-Matlab/README.md

-# Teaching-demos
+QuantMethods-MATLAB

-This repository collects short, classroom-ready demos in MATLAB and Python for teaching computational methods with applications to finance and data science.
-Each demo is designed to run in about 15–25 minutes and comes with a commented Live file and optional slides.
+This repository collects short, classroom-ready MATLAB examples for teaching and exploring computational methods in finance and data science.
+Each example includes a runnable Live Script (.mlx) and a static PDF version (non-interactive) for easy reference and distribution.